 Tourmaline was discovered in California at the end of the nineteenth century, and between 1898 and 1914 the Himalaya Mine in San Diego County was the world's largest producer of tourmaline.
 Turquoise production also has a long history in California, especially in San Bernardino County, but the deposits are no longer active.
 There are still tourmaline reserves in California, but the cost of mining tourmaline has become prohibitively high.

 Most of the gemstones found in the US are in the west, and Idaho, Montana and Nevada have produced notable stones.
-Idaho produces small quantities of relatively many gem varieties, including agate, jasper, garnet and opal.
+Idaho produces small quantities of various gem types, including agate, jasper, garnet and opal.
 Idaho is well-known as a source for the rare star garnet.
 Montana is famed for its sapphires from Yogo Gulch.
 A range of colors are found, including blue, green, pink, purple, yellow and orange.
-Nevada at once time produced fine turquoise but recent gem production has mainly been opals from Virgin Valley.
+At one time, Nevada produced fine turquoise but recent gem production has mainly been opal from Virgin Valley.

 - First Published: December-26-2009